MZHeader/MZHeader.github.io/_posts/2024-03-01-deobfuscating-a-redline-stealer-downloader.md

 ```
 ## PowerShell Stage

-This script is essentially executing a byte array with PowerShell, but the values of the byte array are being manipulated first, each byte has the value 443 subtracted from it before execution.
+This script is essentially executing a byte array with PowerShell, but the values of the byte array are being manipulated first.
+Each decimal has the value 443 subtracted from it before execution.

 We can tackle this by taking the byte array in CyberChef and using the following operators: